Mbihi

 Mbihi is a village situated 95 km from Bria in Haute-Kotto Prefecture, Central African Republic.

 History

 In 1962, Mbihi had a population of 367 people.

 In response to the CPC rebels' attack in Sam Ouandja on 4 July 2023, the villagers fled to Bria and Awalawa.

 Education

 There is a school in the village.

 Healthcare

 Mbihi has one health center.
-In December 2019, the village's health center did not have staffs and medicines.
+In December 2019, the village's health center did not have staff and medicines.